mnelson4/printmyblog/readme.txt

 == Changelog ==

 = 2.3.1 February 24 2020 =
-* Add filter to place print buttons below post content
+* Add filter to place print buttons below post content, and their settings can be customized
+* Update to jQuery debounce 1.1
+* Avoid requests to taxonomies endpoint unless print settings block is actually in-use

 = 2.3.0 February 17 2020 =
 * Added "HTML" format for easy copy-and-pasting